Posted on: November 29, 2018

 Can hemp safe the planet?
 Well if the CO2 output is important then you can see that, what you learn is school, plants take in the CO2 from the air and store it and then when you burn it is released again.
 We use millions of years old oil and coal and only burn it releasing the CO2 into the air.

 Hemp would take it in and release it again.
 But if you store the hemp like in the car industry, in wood or hempcrete (concrete made from hemp), a very interesting development at the moment, they are actually building houses from this.

 Then you store the CO2 for many years.
 It’s a wonder plant, it’s amazing what this plant can do.
 It comes close to the tree of life as I always say.
 And people don’t believe it, they don’t know about it.
 When they come to the museum they’re flabbergasted by all the possibilities that this plant has!

-“Colombus couldn’t have found America and Europe wouldn’t have had any colonies if it wasn’t for Hemp.”
+“Colombus could not have found America and Europe would not had any colonies if it wasn’t for Hemp.”

 2 replicas of 3 ships that Columbus used to sail to America.
 Picture source: oswegocountytoday.com